Kenneth Lofton Jr.: Utah Jazz (2024)

 On March 11, 2024, Lofton signed with the Utah Jazz.
 However, he was waived on July 24.

 On August 15, 2024, Lofton signed with the Chicago Bulls, but was waived on October 17.

-Shanghai Sharks (2024–present)
+Shanghai Sharks (2024–2026)

 On October 29, 2024, Lofton signed with the Shanghai Sharks of the Chinese Basketball Association.
 Throughout the 2024-2025 season, he averaged 25.2 points, 12.6 rebounds, 6.5 assists, 1.6 steals, and 0.6 blocks in 32.3 minutes per game after appearing in 34 regular season games with them.
 With these stellar averages, Lofton took home the CBA Best International Player award.
 The Sharks would eventually fall short to the Guangdong Southern Tigers in the playoffs, losing to them in 3 games with Lofton scoring a team high 24 points in the deciding game.

-On July 2nd, 2025, Lofton joined the Boston Celtics on their NBA Summer League roster in Las Vegas.
-However, he did not make the final roster cut and eventually resigned with the Sharks.
+On July 2, 2025, Lofton joined the Boston Celtics on their NBA Summer League roster in Las Vegas.
+However, he did not make the final roster cut and eventually re-signed with the Sharks.

+Hapoel Jerusalem (2026–present)

+On July 26, 2026, Lofton signed with Hapoel Jerusalem of the Israeli Premier League and the EuroCup.